-A recent trending question asks “What kind of yarn should I use to crochet?”
+A recent trending question on Google asks “What kind of yarn should I use to crochet?”

 Choosing the right yarn to crochet with begins with the end in mind.
 What are you planning to make?
 And how is that item going to live out it’s life?